Clifra-Jones/Meraki-API/README.md

 # Meraki-API
-PowerShell Module to work with the MerakiAPI.
+## PowerShell Module to work with the MerakiAPI.

-NOTE: This is a work in progress.
+**NOTE**: This is a work in progress.
 This module only exposes a very small subset of the Meraki API REST functions.
 There may be bugs and you should expect that there are bugs.

-CHANGES
+## CHANGES

 08/03/2020